MIDL-Conference/midl-website-2025/pages/registration.md

 **Check-out:** before 10 AM MT

-**Directions on how to get to Kahlert village from the airport using Trax:**
+**Directions on how to get to Kahlert village from the airport using TRAX:**
 - From airport TRAX station take the Green Line towards West Valley
 - Get off at Courthouse Station
 - We have learned that the Trax Line from Courthouse towards the University will be under maintenance during the conference dates.
 A bus line will instead be in service from Courthouse to Fort Douglas.
 Kahlert village is a 3-4 minute walk from the Fort Douglas stop.